-STRATEGIES (2) ACTIONS (6) D1) Build, with the help of the Successor Action 1-A) The successor group shall support Group, community support and stewardship development of a community outreach by educating stakeholders on the importance strategy intended to inform and educate of maintaining a healthy ABS ecosystem and stakeholders and the public about the oyster reefs and by engaging them in the Bay research, the Plan, and focusing on a healthy restoration through a variety of hands-on ABS ecosystem.
+STRATEGIES (2) ACTIONS (7) D1) Build, with the help of the PRAB, Action 1-A) The PRAB shall support community support and stewardship by development of a community outreach educating stakeholders on the importance of strategy intended to inform and educate maintaining a healthy ABS ecosystem and stakeholders and the public about the oyster reefs and by engaging them in the Bay research, the Plan, and focusing on a healthy restoration through a variety of hands-on ABS ecosystem.
 The audience will include local programs. city, county, and state government officials, businesses and organizations, citizens of every age, and other interested stakeholder groups.

 Action 1-B) Work with local groups, agencies, businesses and other stakeholders to develop a successful shell-recycling program.

-Action 1-C) Develop a "Bay Stewards" program to honor, reward, and provide incentives for businesses and individuals that demonstrate their stewardship of the resource.
-Action 2-A) Work with existing entities (e.g., WeatherStem, Scientist in Every Florida School program of the Florida Museum) to expose more K-12 students to the research being conducted to support ABS restoration and management.
-Action: 2-B) Provide training and financial support for new workforce entrants in the Franklin County Community through an aquaculture internship program.
-Action 2-C) Provide research opportunities for undergraduate and graduate students in A V P n C n A S F a A
+Action 1-C) Work with local groups, agencies, businesses and other stakeholders to identify sources of shell, or other restoration material.
+Action 1-D) Develop a "Bay Stewards" program to honor, reward, and provide incentives for businesses and individuals that demonstrate their stewardship of the resource.